-Lastly, the personal statement is the appropriate place to specify your professional goals.
-It offers the opportunity to put down on paper some clear, realistic, and carefully considered goals that will leave your reader with a strong impression of your maturity, self-awareness, and character.
+Be open about your long-term professional goals.
+Describing a couple clear, realistic, and carefully considered goals will leave your reader with a strong impression of your maturity, self-awareness, and character.

-The importance of good writing cannot be overemphasized.
-The quality of your writing in your personal statement is at least as important as the content.
+The importance of good writing in a personal statement cannot be overemphasized.
+The quality of your writing is at least as important as the content.
 Unfortunately, not only are good writing skills allowed to deteriorate during medical school, but in some sense, they also are deliberately undermined in the interest of learning to write concise histories and physicals.
 For the moment, forget everything you know about writing histories and physicals.
 While preparing your personal statement: